-The clipboard is at the heart of what we do with our Macs.
-It is stored on the clipboard whenever you copy text and paste it somewhere else.
-The clipboard has become even more helpful in recent years with the creation of Universal Clipboard, which allows you to copy the text on one Apple device and paste it into a document on another one, as long as they are signed in to the same iCloud account.
+The clipboard is at the heart of what we do with our Macs: whenever you copy text and paste it somewhere else, it is stored in the clipboard.
+It has become even more helpful in recent years with the creation of Universal Clipboard, which allows you to copy the text on one Apple device and paste it into a document on another one, as long as they are signed in to the same Apple Account.
 So, it's frustrating when the clipboard stops working correctly.
 In this article, we'll show you what to do when that happens.

 What is the clipboard?

 It’s where your Mac stores anything that you want to copy or move from one place to another.
-It’s usually associated with copying and pasting text but is also used to drag files or folders and drop them in a different location.
+It’s usually associated with copying and pasting text, but it is also used to drag files or folders and drop them in a different location.

 Did you know?